rybalkinsd/atom/lecture03/presentation/PITCHME.md

 <img src="lecture03/presentation/assets/img/hashmap.png" alt="exception" style="width: 750px;"/>

 #HSLIDE
+### Practice
+@See ru.atom.list

+1. Implement ListNode class
+1. Implement absent methods in CustomLinkedList
+1. Implement Iterator for CustomLinkedList
+1. Remove @Ignore in CustomLinkedListTest
+1. All CustomLinkedListTest tests should pass

+3 Points

+#HSLIDE
 ### Summary
 1. Generics are **compile-time**
 1. Use **System.out.println()** for user interaction, do not use for logging